-To use the binary output format, compile with the BINARY_OUTPUT flag (see all compile-time flags).
+To use the binary output format, compile with the DEFAULT_OUTPUT_FORMAT=PROTOBUF environment variable set (see all compile-time flags).

 5.2.2 Motivation

 The default output format encodes data from the vehicle as JSON, using the OpenXC message format.
 There are JSON formats for both translated and raw messages.
 The format is human-readable and very simple to parse, but it's not very compact.